opendocsg/slw-judgments-backfill/2000_SGHC_53/report.md

 The Court of Appeal went on to agree with the learned trial judge’s views that there was no factual foundation for laches or acquiescence to stand on in any case.

 218    The Plaintiffs say that the defence of laches is not applicable where a statutory limitation period has been prescribed.
-However, Section 32 of the Limitation Act and the decision in _British and Malayan Trustees Ltd v Sindo Realty Pte Ltd_ [1998] 2 SLR 495 go against such a contention.
+However, Section 32 of the Limitation Act and the decision in _British and Malayan Trustees Ltd v Sindo Realty Pte Ltd_ <span class="citation">[1998] 2 SLR 495</span> go against such a contention.
 Lai Siu Chiu J in that case held that such an argument was clearly misconceived because of the said Section 32 which provides:

  "Nothing in this Act shall affect any equitable jurisdiction to refuse relief on the ground of acquiescence, laches or otherwise."